Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 Gas Regulator Types & Sizes

-Gas regulator types & sizes vary depending on the gas load.
+LPG gas bottle regulator types & sizes vary depending on the gas load.

 The appliance’s gas demand determines the type of gas regulator that is installed.

-For example, if your home’s appliances’ combined megajoule (MJ) rating is quite high, an LPG gas regulator with a higher MJ rating size would be required.
+For example, if your home’s appliances’ combined megajoule (MJ) rating is quite high, an LPG gas pressure regulator with a higher MJ rating size would be required.

-Commercial-sized LPG gas regulators are completely different and frequently include two separate gas regulator units and fittings.
+Commercial-sized LPG gas bottle regulators are completely different and frequently include two separate gas regulator units and fittings.

-Gas Regulator Problems
+LPG Gas Regulator Problems

 LPG gas is a widely used fuel in NZ households and businesses.